Ture Nerman: World War II

-The last years
+Later years

-Ture Nerman had a seat in the parliament 1946–1953.
+Nerman had a seat in the parliament 1946–1953.
 He retired after that, at 67 years of age.
-For the next three years (1954 till 1957) Nerman served as publisher of the bimonthly magazine Kulturkontakt, a publication of the CIA-backed Congress of Cultural Freedom and the Svenska kommittén för kulturens frihet (Swedish Committee for Cultural Freedom).
+For the next three years (1954–1957) Nerman served as publisher of the bimonthly magazine Kulturkontakt, a publication of the CIA-backed Congress of Cultural Freedom and the Svenska kommittén för kulturens frihet (Swedish Committee for Cultural Freedom).

+Nerman was a member of the first board of the Sweden–Israel Friendship Association in 1953.

 This confirms his positive opinions about the United States and the United Nations.
 He even became an advocate of Swedish membership in NATO.
 The red Soviet flag with the hammer and the sickle outside his house in Blidö, an island in the Stockholm archipelago, was an ironic reference to his earlier beliefs.